groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-OpenDocument Presentation (.odp) represents presentation file format used by OpenOffice.org in the OASISOpen standard.
+Represents an OpenDocument Presentation (.odp), which represents a presentation file format used by OpenOffice.org in the OASISOpen standard.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/presentation/odp